Diego Fagúndez: Austin FC

-On January 5, 2021, Fagúndez signed a one-year deal with Austin FC.
-On April 24, 2021, Fagúndez made his first starting appearance for his new team, and scored the first goal in the franchise's history in its 3–1 win over the Colorado Rapids.
+On 5 January 2021, Fagúndez signed a one-year deal with Austin FC.
+On 24 April 2021, Fagúndez made his first starting appearance for his new team, and scored the first goal in the franchise's history in its 3–1 win over the Colorado Rapids.
 He would score again the following week, this time notching the game winner in the franchise's 1–0 win over Minnesota United FC.
 He was the Man of the Match for Austin's first-ever home match in a 0–0 draw against the San Jose Earthquakes and quickly became a fan favorite.

-Fagundez scored his first goal of the 2022 season, an equalizer in a 1–1 draw against Seattle Sounders FC as a substitute.
-He also had Austin's first ever goal in national competition play in a 2–1 loss to San Antonio FC of the 2022 U.S. Open Cup on April 20.
-Three days later, Fagundez had two second half assists to come back from 2–0 and win 3–2 at D.C.
+Fagúndez scored his first goal of the 2022 season, an equalizer in a 1–1 draw against Seattle Sounders FC as a substitute.
+He also had Austin's first ever goal in national competition play in a 2–1 loss to San Antonio FC of the 2022 U.S. Open Cup on 20 April.
+Three days later, Fagúndez had two second half assists to come back from 2–0 and win 3–2 at D.C.
 United including the game-winning goal.

-In February 2023 Fagundez signed a new three-year contract with a club option for a fourth year.
+In February 2023, Fagúndez signed a new three-year contract with a club option for a fourth year.
 At the time of signing he was the club's all-time leader in assists with 20, having added 15 during the 2022 season.
-After a difficult Austin start to the 2023 season, Fagundez received criticism from head coach Josh Wolff that he was not living up to his new contract.
+After a difficult Austin start to the 2023 season, Fagúndez received criticism from head coach Josh Wolff that he was not living up to his new contract.

 LA Galaxy

-On August 1, 2023 Fagundez was traded to the LA Galaxy in return for Memo Rodríguez, $300,000 in General Allocation Money and potentially another $600,000 in General Allocation Money add-ons.
+On 1 August 2023, Fagúndez was traded to the LA Galaxy in return for Memo Rodríguez, $300,000 in General Allocation Money and potentially another $600,000 in General Allocation Money add-ons.
 The trade was not popular with Austin supporters, and was criticized as "desperate, over-reactionary, and frankly tone-deaf."

-Fagundez scored his first goal, an 82nd minute game winner, for the Galaxy on September 21, 2023, in a 4-3 victory over Minnesota United.
+Fagúndez scored his first goal for the Galaxy, an 82nd-minute game winner, on 21 September 2023, in a 4–3 victory over Minnesota United.

-On April 13, 2024, Fagundez scored his first goal of the 2024 LA Galaxy season, and in doing so became only the 10th player in MLS history to record at least 70 goals and 70 assists in regular-season play.
+On 13 April 2024, Fagúndez scored his first goal of the 2024 LA Galaxy season, and in doing so became only the 10th player in MLS history to record at least 70 goals and 70 assists in regular-season play.
 He also tied Bobby Boswell for 20th all-time amongst all players in MLS history in regular-season games played, with 366.
-Fagundez made his 400th career MLS appearance (across both regular season and playoff matches) on October 26 in the Galaxy's 5-0 victory over the Colorado Rapids 2024 MLS Cup Playoffs Round One first match.
+Fagúndez made his 400th career MLS appearance (across both regular season and playoff matches) on 26 October in the Galaxy's 5–0 victory over the Colorado Rapids 2024 MLS Cup Playoffs Round One first match.
+He and the Galaxy would go on to win the MLS Cup defeating the New York Redbulls 2-1 in the championship final.

+At the end of the 2025 season, the team announced that they had declined Fagúndez's contract option, but were in negotiations to re-sign him to a new contract for the next season, however the contract did not materialize before his contract expired.